Warfaze

-Warfaze (Bengali: ওয়ারফেইজ) is a Bangladeshi heavy metal band formed in 6 June 1984 in Dhaka by Kamal, Meer, Helal, Naimul, and Bappy.
-They are one of the early heavy metal bands in Bangladesh.
-The band had numerous line-up changes since 1984.
-Since its inception, the band has released seven studio albums, one compilation album, and several singles.

-The band has experimented with different sub-genres of rock and heavy metal over the years.
+Warfaze is a Bangladeshi heavy metal band formed on 6 June 1984 in Dhaka by Ibrahim Ahmed Kamal, Meer, Helal, Naimul, and Bapi.
+They are one of the earliest heavy metal bands in Bangladesh.
+The band had numerous line-up changes since 1984 and since its inception, the band has released seven studio albums, one compilation album, and several singles.
+They have experimented with numerous sub-genres of rock and heavy metal over the years.